aws-samples/sagemaker-custom-project-templates/mlops-template-gitlab/README.md

     2. `zip_files/lambda-seedcode-checkin-gitlab.zip`
     3. `zip_files/mlops-gitlab-project-seedcode-model-build.zip`
     4. `zip_files/mlops-gitlab-project-seedcode-model-deploy.zip`
-4. Use `zip_util.sh` to zip these files and upload them to S3.
-Uplaod `zip_util.sh` with your S3 bucket name.
+4. Use `init.sh` to zip these files and upload them to S3.
+Pass command line arguments for the S3 bucket name, secret name, and secret token for GitLab so that the Secrets Manager key can be created.
 5. **Replace `<AWS_BUCKET>` in `project.yml` with the name of the bucket the zip files were uploaded to.**

 ### Create an Amazon ServiceCatalog Product